-As of October 31, 2012, we had 68,444,639 shares of our common stock outstanding.
-Substantially all of these shares are subject to lock-up agreements restricting their sale for 180 days after our initial public offering, subject to potential extension in the event we release earnings results or a material event relating to us occurs near the end of the lock-up period.
-In addition, stockholders who sold shares in our secondary offering have agreed to extend these sale restrictions on their shares for an additional period ending 135 days after the date of that offering.
-Upon release of the underwriters' lockup from our IPO, which is expected to occur on January 16, 2013, approximately 36 million shares will be eligible for sale, subject in some cases to volume and other restrictions of Rule 144 under the Securities Act of 1933, as amended, as well as our insider trading policy.
+As of January 31, 2013, we had approximately 69 million shares of our common stock outstanding.
+Stockholders who sold shares in our secondary offering entered into lock-up agreements restricting their ability to sell shares for 135 days after the date of that offering.
 Upon release of the underwriters' lockup from our secondary offering on March 2, 2013, approximately seven million shares will be eligible for sale, subject in some cases to volume and other restrictions of Rule 144 under the Securities Act of 1933, as amended, as well as our insider trading policy.
 We have also registered shares of common stock that we may issue under our employee equity incentive plans.
 These shares will be able to be sold freely in the public market upon issuance, subject to existing market stand-off and/or lock-up agreements.
 Morgan Stanley & Co.
 LLC and Goldman, Sachs & Co. may, in their sole discretion, permit our officers, directors, employees and current stockholders who are subject to contractual lock-ups to sell shares prior to the expiration of the lock-up agreements.
+Sales of substantial amounts of our common stock in the public market following the release of the lock-up or otherwise, or the perception that these sales could occur, could cause the market price of our common stock to decline.